glitchheadgit/tgbot_retinal_disease_classifier/README.md

 python3 bot.py
 ```

-Information about model can be found [this repo](https://github.com/EkaterinShitik/Blindness_detection)
+Information about model can be found in [this repo](https://github.com/EkaterinShitik/Blindness_detection)